shirograhm/TooManyItemsRoR2/README.md

 ## TooManyItems - RoR2
-Adds extra items for Risk of Rain 2.
+Adds 27 extra items for Risk of Rain 2!
+Supports integration with ~~Better UI~~ LookingGlass & RiskUI.

-These values are configurable.
+The following values are configurable.
 To do so, run the game once with the mod installed, then navigate to the TooManyItems.cfg file, edit the values and relaunch the game.

 ### Lunar Items
 > **Ancient Coin**